 Metamorphism – A pronounced change in the constitution of rock affected by pressure, heat, and water that results in a more compact and more highly crystalline condition.

 Mill Run – A test of the quality of ore after reduction.

-Mineral – A substance which may, or may not, be of economic value, that occurs naturally in the earth.
+Mineral – A substance that may, or may not, be of economic value, that occurs naturally in the earth.
 It is homogenous, has certain chemical makeup, and usually appears in crystal or grain form.

 Mother Lode – Where the gold is trapped inside veins of quartz on mountainsides.
 The erosion of land causes the gold to break away from this source and eventually wash down into the river.

-Open Pit Mine – Because of the danger associated with drifts, open-pit mines are dug from the ground down and are never tunneled and are the most common form of hard-rocking mining today.
+Open Pit Mine – Because of the danger associated with drifts, open-pit mines are dug from the ground down and are never tunneled, and are the most common form of hard-rocking mining today.